 Bachelor of Applied Science (Exercise and Sport Science)Career

 Graduates work as exercise scientists with professional athletes and elite sports teams such as the AFL.
-Other areas include health and fitness, recreation, and rehabilitation and disability.
+Other areas include health and fitness, recreation, rehabilitation, aged care and disability.

 The growth of Australia’s aging population and an increase in our sedentary lifestyle is creating a need for more expertise in the health sector.